For small businesses, the second provisional tax deadline is just a week away.

 - Entertainment costs

-Taking stock of your deductible expenses means you’ll never pay more tax that you ne
+Taking stock of your deductible expenses means you’ll never pay more tax than you need.

 3. Take advantage of tax exemptions